-"If we hurry, we can still make it," Nissa said, following something that might charitably be described as a trail down the back of the mountain.
+"If we hurry, we can still make it," Nissa said, following something that might charitably be described as a trail down the back of the island.
 "I stashed a boat when we arrived here.
 It's a small thing, built for exploration and emergencies, but it's well-supplied and--"

 "You're the daughter of a wizard," observed Harduk.
 "Why don't you?"